Mirac20/Data_projects_TripleTen/sprint1_bank_loan_report/README.md

 ## General Conclusion

-The mean age in the group is 43 years, and majority of the borrowers are women - 66%.
+- The mean age in the group is 43 years, and majority of the borrowers are women - 66%.
-The most common education is secondary education at 70%.
+- The most common education is secondary education at 70%.
-The most popular income_type is employee who make up 51% of the population.
+- The most popular income_type is employee who make up 51% of the population.
-58% of the population is married.
+- 58% of the population are married.
-After cleaning the average days_employed ranges from 3 years to 44 years.
+- After cleaning the average days_employed ranges from 3 years to 44 years.
-After cleaning the average total_income is 26700 per month.
+- After cleaning the average total_income is 26700 per month.
 Based on the above observations, it appears that no one field significantly impacts loan repayment.
 Maybe they have to be looked at collectively.
 Additionally, this dataset maybe lacking important features such as credit score, previous loan history, location, loan size, duration, etc which may have a greater impact on loan repayment.